microsoft/TailwindTraders-Website/Source/Tailwind.Traders.Web/Standalone/README.md

     - Database connection strings
         - `SqlConnectionString`: SQL Database connection string
         - `MongoConnectionString`: MongoDB connection string
-    - Set the Node version if on Windows (Kudu needs Node 10+ to build the react app)
+    - Set the Node version if on Windows (needs 10+ to build and run)
         - `WEBSITE_NODE_DEFAULT_VERSION`: `10.15.2`

 1. Fork this repo, and use the App Service Deployment Center to select your fork and the proper branch.
 Start the deployment and get a cup of coffee. ☕️